lierdakil/pandoc-crossref/docs/index.md

-% pandoc-crossref(1)
+---
-% Nikolay Yakimov
+author: Nikolay Yakimov
-% November 2017
+date: November 2017
+title: 'pandoc-crossref(1)'
+---

 pandoc-crossref is a pandoc filter for numbering figures, equations, tables and cross-references to them.